Weld Filler Metal Weight Calculator

 Estimate the weight of filler metal needed for a weld joint by joint type, plate thickness, and weld length.

-Accounts for process efficiency and material ordering.
+Accounts for process efficiency.

 Filler Metal Needed